samchon/shopping-backend/docs/ERD.md

     >
     > When this value is set, no further discount will be given no matter
     > how much you order.
+  - `multiplicative`
+    > Whether be multiplied to quantity or not.
+    >
+    > `multiplicative` is a property which means whether the same coupon
+    > can be multiplied to the quantity of order or not.
+It would be meaningful
+    > only when the unit of discount is "amount".
+Otherwise, it's always `false`.
+    >
+    > Therefore, if the `multiplicative` value is `true`, the discount amount
+    > will be multiplied by the quantity of order.
+For example, if the discount
+    > amount is `1,000 won` and the quantity of order is `3`, the total discount
+    > amount will be `3,000 won`.
+    >
+    > For reference, if there's a stock that its price is lower than the
+    > amount value, the stock wouldn't be discounted.
+Also, the "quantity" is
+    > based on the quantity of primary unit, not the quantity of stock.
+    >
+    > ex) `5,000 won` coupon and `10` quantity of order
+    >
+    > - `false`: Only `5,000 won` would be discounted
+    > - `true`: `50,000 won` would be discounted
   - `volume`
     > Limited quantity issued.
     >